DokterW/ddg-cli/README.md

 *ddg-cli version* shows the version...
 *ddg-cli results 10* shows ten results.

+When you have started the script, just enter what you want to search for.

+If you want to you do a new search press s, or q for quit.

+If you have started the script or pressed s, but want to quit, just typ quitddg.

 ### Roadmap

 * Better handling of entering the wrong option.